solidi/hl-mods/workspace/redist/readme.txt

     - Indicate red frag notice if player is involved
     - Indicate bots on the scoreboard
     - Show game timer if mp_timelimit is set
+- Server
+    - Added "mp_ctfspawn1" and "mp_ctfspawn2" where flagbases will spawn
 - Fixes
     - Remove deathmatch spawn point in wall
     - Last Man Standing lives do not increase